-Nicola, now a dual US/UK citizen, holds a PhD by Published Work from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
-Most of the time she is happily lost in the seventh century (writing the second novel about Hild, Menewood), emerging occasionally to enjoy a ferocious bout of wheelchair boxing, drink just the right amount of beer and take enormous delight in everything.
+Nicola, now a dual US/UK citizen, holds a PhD from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
+Most of the time she is happily lost in the seventh century (researching her ongoing series about Hild), emerging occasionally to enjoy a ferocious bout of wheelchair boxing, drink just the right amount of beer, and take enormous delight in everything.